aramachandran7/micro_mouse_final/index.md

 ### PathPlanner (our custom implementation of A*)
 The `PathPlanner` conssits of 2 components
 - The `A*` algorithm implemented in python to interface with our graph and compute an optimized route between two unique nodes.
-- A route optimization function `consolidate_path` that turns a list of nodes into a list of 'end nodes', which helps our `speedrun` function understand how long its next straightway stretch.
+- A route optimization function `consolidate_path` that turns a list of nodes into a list of 'end nodes', which helps our `speedrun` function understand how long its next straightaway stretch.

 Our implementation of A Star uses the F, G, and H heuristics, walking through and adding to a cost-sorted priority queue until it empties the queue or finds the target node.
 We use Euclidean distance as our heuristic and of course, children are limited by connected nodes (portions of the maze the bot can traverse) and nodes actually in the graph (portions of the maze the bot *did* traverse during Maze Solving).

 ### A special shout-out to `speed_run`!
-The `speed_run` functionality of our `DriveStep` API takes the optimized route generated from the `PathPlanner`, and  uses a custom proportional control to set bot speed as it drives down long straightways in the route.
+The `speed_run` functionality of our `DriveStep` API takes the optimized route generated from the `PathPlanner`, and  uses a custom proportional control to set bot speed as it drives down long straightaways in the route.

 Unlike in the pro micromouse challenge, our turns are still seperate from driving forwards (and funciton identically to our turns during Maze Solving), we no longer drive 'step by step' during straight portions of the robot path.
 The bot relies heaviliy on odometry to drive down long stretches and can consistently pick up to speeds up to 3x higher than it would when first solving the maze.